Lithiksena/learning-c-/README.md

 % = modulus (this operation is like division but it only gives the remainders)

-    //We are here to explore arithmetic operator
+    We are here to explore arithmetic operator

     int a = 6;